RECAPEM

 Wide and regular ventricular tachyarrhythmia at rate > 120 bpm is assumed VT until proven otherwise.

-Among the ventricular tachydysrhythmias the “classic” VT (monomorphic VT) is overwhelmingly the most common and most important etiology encountered.
+Among the ventricular tachydysrhythmias, the “classic” VT (monomorphic VT) is overwhelmingly the most common and most important etiology encountered.

 Pathophysiology

 👉Keep in mind that primary VF and polymorphic VT (PMVT) without the presence of QT prolongation on the baseline ECG most commonly occur in the setting of acute myocardial ischemia or infarction.
 Most patients with monomorphic VT (MVT) have underlying structural heart disease (e.g., previous MI, HF).
-Acute ischemia is not associated with MVT, rather it may facilitate conversion of MVT to VF.
+Acute ischemia is not associated with MVT, rather it may facilitate the conversion of MVT to VF.

 Clinical Presentation

 Symptoms during VT depend on the ventricular rate, duration of the tachycardia, and the presence and extent of the underlying heart disease and peripheral vascular disease.
 VT can occur in several forms including; short, asymptomatic, nonsustained episodes; sustained, hemodynamically stable events (generally occurring at slower rates or in otherwise normal hearts); or unstable runs, often resulting in hemodynamic collapse and degenerating into VF.
-VTs initially nonsustained can later become sustained.
+VTs are initially nonsustained but can later become sustained.

-Differential diagnosis:
+Differential diagnosis

 • Regular SVT (e.g. ST) with aberrancy